louismullie/temp-data/markdown_final/6d0761b0-5dbb-44e1-bf4f-a23a6cbaaacf.md

 		Initiate Wakix at 8.9 mg once daily and increase after 7 days to a maximum recommended dosage of 17.8 mg once daily [see Warnings and Precautions (5.1), Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].

 	- Pediatric patients (6 years and older) with eGFR < 60 mL/minute/1.73 m² (using the Schwartz equation, eGFR (mL/min/1.73 m²) = (0.413*height in cm)/serum creatinine in mg/dL):
-		- Pediatric patients weighing < 40 kg: Initiate Wakix at 4.45 mg once daily and increase after 7 days to a maximum recommended dosage of 8.9 mg once daily [see Warnings and Precautions (5.1), Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].
+		- **Pediatric patients weighing < 40 kg**: Initiate Wakix at 4.45 mg once daily and increase after 7 days to a maximum recommended dosage of 8.9 mg once daily [see Warnings and Precautions (5.1), Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].
-		- Pediatric patients weighing ≥ 40 kg: Initiate Wakix at 4.45 mg once daily and increase after 7 days to 8.9 mg once daily.
+		- **Pediatric patients weighing ≥ 40 kg**: Initiate Wakix at 4.45 mg once daily and increase after 7 days to 8.9 mg once daily.
 May increase after another 7 days to a maximum recommended dosage of 17.8 mg once daily [see Warnings and Precautions (5.1), Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].

 	- Wakix is not recommended in patients with eGFR less than 15 mL/minute/1.73 m² [see Warnings and Precautions (5.1), Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].